nordbergjohn/cppToUML/README.md

 ## Usage:
 perl cppToUML <1 to N c++ source files>

+With a repo at '/repo/example' an UML png of all classes in that directory could be generated like this:

+perl cppToUML /repo/example/\* | plantuml -pipe > example.uml

 ## Assumptions
 Class parsing starts on a line with any amount of whitespace prior to the class or struct keyword.
 The occurence of `};` on an empty row is interpreted as *done parsing current class*, as shown in the example below